Who This is For

 This isn’t about having all the answers.

-It’s about showing up with steadiness when things get hard.
+It’s about showing up with steadiness when the work is difficult.

-It’s about knowing how to lead with compassion, even when the path is unclear.
+It’s about leading with compassion even when the path is uncertain.

 When the grief is fresh.
-When the system feels too big.
+When systems feel overwhelming.

-When all you can offer is your presence—and that’s more than enough.
+When all you can offer is your presence and that presence is enough.